mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 ### Cancellations

 Cancelling a speaking engagement is something I try very, very hard to avoid.
 It never happened to me before.
-In case it happens, I will make my best effort to offer a remote or pre-recorded presentation.
+In case it happens, I will do my best to offer a remote or pre-recorded presentation.

 ### Contacting Me